-Eisenhower's 1952 presidential campaign had the most iconic slogan in history.
+Dwight Eisenhower’s 1952 presidential campaign had the most iconic slogan in history - “I Like Ike!”
 What makes an effective campaign slogan?
-In this program, students will study Ike's winning campaign and have the opportunity to get their hands on primary source artifacts.
+In this program students will study Dwight Eisenhower’s winning campaign and have the opportunity to get their hands on primary source artifacts.
+Campaign slogans, imagery, and paraphernalia of other U.S. Presidents will also be analyzed.
+As a culminating activity, students will create a slogan to design and make their own campaign button.

 Program Length: